 Pauline Boty (1938-1966) was a founding member of the British Pop Art movement and one of its very few women.
 Decades ahead of her time, she was outspoken, provocative, and charismatic, refusing to accept the oppositions between sexual woman and serious artist, between celebration and critique, between high and low culture.
 Largely forgotten after her tragic early death, Boty’s reputation has been growing steadily since the rediscovery and exhibition of her works in the early 1990s.
 Today, she is regarded as central to British Pop, and an icon of her time – the ‘It Girl’ of Swinging London.
 This is the definitive biography of her life and work, and demonstrates Boty’s singular contribution to this most creative moment in British culture.

-How wonderful that one of these exciting and innovative women artists of the 60s should be recovered and celebrated in this way.
+How wonderful that one of those exciting and innovative women artists of the 60s should be recovered and celebrated in this way.

 Set in the crime-, riot-, and earthquake-racked Los Angeles of the 1990s, Permission tells the story of a screenwriter on the brink of success, derailed by a destructive marriage that drives him into a breakdown.
 Medicating his condition with a bottomless plunge into prostitutes and cocaine (his unlikely vehicles for self-analysis and personal revelation) he uses what he learns—and the new relationship he finds in this underworld—to come to terms with his nature, and to change his life.